epsilon537/boxlambda/docs/soc/components/dual-ym2149.md

 [https://github.com/nockieboy/YM2149_PSG_system](https://github.com/nockieboy/YM2149_PSG_system)

-The project even supports I2S output, but currently, I just have a simple audio amplifier PMOD, so I wouldn't be using I2S (I added it to the wishlist).
+The project even supports I2S output, but currently, I just have a simple audio amplifier PMOD, so I wouldn't be using I2S (I added it to the wish list).

 For the most part, I was able to use the `YM2149_PSG_system` code as-is.
 I just had to make a few small tweaks to integrate the core into BoxLambda: